maxmind/mod_maxminddb/README.md

 [mod_remoteip](http://httpd.apache.org/docs/current/mod/mod_remoteip.html) may
 be used to set the client IP address.

-Manually setting the client IP address is also possible - see [Client IP address lookup control](client-ip-address-lookup-control).
+Manually setting the client IP address is also possible.
+See [Client IP address lookup control](client-ip-address-lookup-control).

 ## Directives ##